 Oliver Schiffmann, MEng

 Oliver has begun his journey as a postgraduate researcher with a PhD focused on Quantum Computation for Engineering Design.
-Specifically, this involves an investigation into how established quantum techniques (such as Grover’s algorithm for unstructured search) might be utilised by engineering designers.
+Specifically, this involves an investigation into where the established quantum algorithms can be utilised within engineering design, and which of the current competing hardware options are most promising in the near-term.

 Why Quantum Computers?